Hardy Eustace: Later career

 The 2005/06 season began with a comfortable success for Hardy Eustace at Punchestown, where he returned at odds of 1/8.
 He then disappointed in the AIG Europe Champion Hurdle, where he finished last of seven runners behind the winner, Brave Inca.
 After that he came back to Cheltenham, where he was looking to win the Champion Hurdle for the 3rd year running, but was third behind Brave Inca.
 He had two more runs that season, finishing second in the Aintree Hurdle and third in the Punchestown Champion Hurdle.

-He started the 2006/07 season with his usual warm-up run on the flat, where he finished sixth in a Curragh Handicap.
+Hardy Eustace started the 2006/07 season with his usual warm-up run on the flat, where he finished sixth in a Curragh Handicap.
 He then won the Ascot Hurdle, before finishing second to Detroit City in the Bula Hurdle.
 He then went back to Leopardstown, where he won the AIG Europe Champion Hurdle.
 He had two more runs that season but failed to win, finishing fourth in the Champion Hurdle at Cheltenham and third in the Punchestown Champion Hurdle.

 The following season (2007/08), Hardy Eustace started with his customary warm-up run on the flat before he won the Ascot Hurdle again, beating Afsoun.
 He was then stepped up 3 miles plus for the first time in the Long Walk Hurdle and finished second to Lough Derg.
 He was second his next two starts: the December Festival Hurdle and the AIG Europe Champion Hurdle.
 Hardy Eustace returned to Cheltenham to compete in the World Hurdle, where he was twelfth behind reigning champion Inglis Drever.

-In his first race in the 2008/09 season, Hardy Eustace started in the Grade 1 Maplewood Developments Hurdle, where he was sent off the 14/1 outsider of four runners but recorded a two and a half length victory over Sizing Europe.
+In his first race in the 2008/09 season, Hardy Eustace started in the Grade 1 Maplewood Developments Hurdle, where he was sent off the 14/1 outsider of four runners but recorded a two-and-a-half-length victory over Sizing Europe.
 He followed that with a third behind Catch Me in the Hatton's Grace Hurdle at the end of November at Fairyhouse.

-Hardy Eustace was retired at the end of 2009 and is now enjoying his retirement in the lush green paddocks of the Irish National Stud in County Kildare and enjoys meeting the thousands of admirers who visit him there each year.
+Hardy Eustace was retired to the Irish National Stud at the end of 2009.
+He died on 4 February 2024, at the age of 27.